Skip to main content

 UK entry requirements

-• A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in a Media/Communications-related subject (Media, Communications, Cultural Studies, Politics) preferably in the field of Sociology
+• A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in a Media/Communications-related subject (Social Science, Business Studies, Arts and Humanities, Media, Communications, Sociology, Cultural Studies, Politics, History, Film Studies, Geography, Criminology).

 EU and International entry requirements